etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/data-model.md

 - The **displayLogic()** Javascript function would be executed.
 - The field **inpfieldName** would take the focus.

-!!!info
+!!! info
     The type of available messages: MESSAGE, INFO, ERROR, SUCCESS, WARNING.
 MESSAGE and INFO are equivalents.

 ###### Execute on New